 Federal and state law prevents us from discussing a child support case with anyone other than you or the other parent in the case without your permission.
 If you are stationed out of the country and wish to designate someone else to speak with us on your behalf, please contact your local child support office for assistance.

 Custodial Parties and Active Military Duty

 Court-ordered child support payments are ordered to be paid to the custodial party for the care of the children.
 If you are a custodial party whose military service requires that your children stay with a relative, child support payments are still ordered to be made to you.
 You can contact your local child support office to discuss how to redirect your child support payments to the person who is caring for your children while you are on active duty.

 If you have been called to active duty, it is important that you contact your local child support office.
 Provide that office with your military branch, date of activation, and your new address.

-If child support is withheld from your paycheck, contact your local child support office as soon as possible.
-We can transfer the income withholding from your civilian employer to DFAS (Department of Defense) so that your child support will be deducted from your military pay.
+Our staff will work with you to ensure that income withholding of your child support obligation is transferred to DFAS so that your child support will be deducted from your military pay.
 There may be some delay before the income withholding at DFAS goes into effect.
 You are responsible to make payments until you see the child support deducted from your military pay.

-Military activation may mean a sizeable increase or reduction in monthly income.
-The change in income may justify a change in the amount of the child support order.
+If your call to active duty results in a significant change in your income, that change in income may justify a modification of the amount of the child support order.
 You may request a review of your case.
 See Change An Order.
 Only a court can change the amount of your child support order.
 Even if your income is reduced due to military activation, you are still responsible for paying the current court-ordered amount on time and in full.